szaumoor/ZSTweaks/ZSTweaks/README.md

 This makes the mace +3 for consistency with the power level of other WA-weapons.
 It also improves the damage and thac0 bonuses against fiends by 1.

-**Component 1320:** Make Flail of Ages +5 allow Haste and Improved Haste
+**Component 1320:** Make Flail of Ages +5 allow Haste and Improved Haste and improve it slightly

 I think everyone agrees that this type of restriction (Free Action) makes the weapons immediately less appealing.
+It will not reset your character's movement speed either.
+A side effect of this component is that the Free Action spell no longer sets movement speed to the baseline.
+The description was adjusted to reflect that.

 **Component 1321:** Make Bone Club +2, +3 against undead's effect reflect the description better and improve it slightly